So what's wrong and why should I care?

 ...But what's actually wrong?

 Well, we don't know for sure.
 But the common factor that determines whether full fibre in available to you in Baildon seems to be whether your phone/internet services are cabled to your property underground or overhead via telegraph poles.
 Via a pole seems to guarantee you can get it, underground almost guarantees you can't.
 But there are some exceptions.
-Why does this matter?
-Well, it could be that it's simply easier to run the fibre between telegraph poles, and therefore that's how the rollout to the area was planned.
-Therefore most areas without them have just been ignored.
-It could be that there is a blockage or collapsed duct underground that is physically preventing new cables being run.
+By doing some research and posting some photos online for telecoms experts to look at, it seems likely that the streets missed have 'direct in ground' cable.
+Basically when the houses were built, BT just laid the cables directly in the ground and the pavements were built directly over them.
+The crucial thing that's missing is ducts to pull new cables through.
+So any upgrade to fibre will mean costly digging or retrofitting poles which people may not appreciate.

 What can we do about it?
 Read on.